Google Maps navigation on Wear OS no longer needs your phone

-(Pocket-lint) - Google Maps users who have a Wear OS smartwatch can now enjoy the app's navigation features without lugging their phone around with them.
+Google Maps users who have a Wear OS smartwatch can now enjoy the app's navigation features without lugging their phone around with them.

 Being able to use Google Maps navigation on your wrist can come in handy in all kinds of ways, but until recently you also had to have your phone with you for it to work.
 That's all changed, with Google confirming as much via a Wear OS support community.
 Google says that users can now “leave your phone behind and get to more places with Wear OS on Google Maps.”